jdb/jdb.github.com/concurrent.rst

 >>> counter
 100000

-Note that the class:`Lock` classs abide by the *with* interface :keyword:`with`. with will dutifully call :func:`Lock.__enter__` when entering the indented block below, and similarly will call :func:`Lock.__exit__`, when exiting the block.
-These functions are implementes to respectively *acquire* and *release* the :class:`Lock` instance (*even* if the block is exited via an exception!).
+Note that the :class:`Lock` class abide by the :keyword:`with` interface. :keyword:`with` will dutifully call :func:`Lock.__enter__` when entering the indented block, and will call :func:`Lock.__exit__`, when exiting the block, *even* if the block is exited on an exception.
+These functions are implemented in :class:`Lock` to respectively *acquire* and *release* the lock instance.

-Shared ressources and critical sections must be controlled by code which is difficult to get it right.
-Twisted do without: it handles many network connections concurrently and it can hold many pending actions concurrently, but functions and method are not executed
+Shared ressources and critical sections must be controlled by code which is difficult to get right.
+In Twisted, there are no threads, and no thread scheduler, therefore there is only one function executing at any given time, and it will run without interruption until it returns.
+The function running has an exclusive access to all the ressources, avoiding the danger of concurrent accesses, and misuses of locks.
-concurrently: the callbacks triggered on the various events of a network connection lifecycle will execute one after the other, no matter how many connections exist.
-Since functions are not concurrent and always execute until they return, there is no race conditions and no need for the definition of critical section with mutexes, recursive locks, etc.

-Twisted network concurrency model is called *cooperative multitasking* in the sense that all functions are written striving to return as fast as they can, especially after having emitted a network request.
+Twisted network concurrency model is called *cooperative multitasking* in the sense that developers write functions with a goal that they return, as they block each other.
+Especially, after having emitted a network request, they return.
+As threads are interrupted by the scheduler, function enclosed have the latitude to take as long the developer see fit, without impacting the other processing, which can tabke place.

 As the thread scheduler can be compared to a blind chainsaw, Twisted functions are more like relay sprinters who choose when to pass the